WBT (AM): Sports

 WBT was the flagship station of the Carolina Panthers from the team's 1995 inception until 1999, when WRFX became the flagship.
 WBT regained the rights to air Panthers games starting with the 2005 season until the agreement ended in 2021, when WRFX once again became the flagship of the Carolina Panthers radio network.

 WBT was the flagship of the Charlotte Hornets from the team's debut in 1988 until the team moved to New Orleans in 2002.
 From 1991 to 1995, WBT was the Charlotte-area home of the Duke Blue Devils.
 It was also the Charlotte home of the University of North Carolina Tar Heels from 1977 to 1991 and again from 1995 to 2006.
 The Tar Heels returned to WBT in 2012.
+For most of the 1980s and early 1990s, it aired Washington Redskins football.